Statisticshard · Past Paper

 More from Statistics

-- What is the probability of getting a prime number when a die is thrown?
+- What is the probability of getting at least one head when a coin is tossed twice?